PedroMarianoAlmeida/offical-turbo-v1/README.md

   - The Group with Avatar and Menu is weird at the moment
   - The dark theme and itens menus should have a animation that I saw in docs (https://ui.shadcn.com/docs/components/menubar)
 - Add unity test (the header deserves a unit test to check auth and items conditions)

-## Done

-- Separate the Original code in separate folder
-- Set fix port to each project
-- Create a new Next 15 app
-- Create shadcn package
-- Implement dark/ligh theme (with shadcn)
-- A core package (to put for instance a react with children that I use everywhere)
-- Next-auth adapters
-- Finish next-auth adapters (redirect) and components
-  - Check incognito lib to use the same nomeclature in the redirect - Actually I believe the protected wrapper is cleaner, instead of the withAuthenticator HOC, it is better create a middlewhere for Next, but I won"t do that
-  - The redirect only for authenticated and public, other roles will be implemented in another time
-- Connect auth with shadcn (using the core adapter)
-- Fix header TS, the auth items should be accepted only when the auth prop was sent